chreke/scala-companies/README.md

 If a company is open to remote positions, please indicate so in the "Remote OK?" column.
 Also, please specify whether it's:

  - Remote (no exceptions), e.g. "Yes"
- - Remote within a given timezone (or similar, e.g. within the EU), e.g. "Yes (within EU)"
+ - Remote within a given timezone or simliar, e.g. "Yes (within EU)"
  - Remote within a given country, e.g. "Yes (from the US)"

 ## Companies